SanderLoman/rust-p2p/book/installation/installation.md

 ## Encountering Issues?

 If you encounter any issues during the installation process, please join our [Discord](https://discord.gg/7hPv2T6) and ask for help in the `#🦾support` channel or make a post in the `#community-forum`.
-Our team and community members will be happy to assist you.
+Our team and community members will be happy to assist you